sreerajpunnoli/flask_db_connections/README_DEGREES_OF_SEPARATION.md

 1. Given a valid person id and an integer x representing "degrees of separation" it should return a list of people connected within x degrees of separation to that person.

-2. Should be based on the “six degrees of separation” concept ([link text itself]: https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon).
+2. Should be based on the “six degrees of separation” concept (https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon).

 ### Input Fields